 - Content links: Wrap any URL in a short, branded smart link to track performance and gather marketing insights.

-How to create a song link for a new release
+How to create a smart link for a new release

 Here’s how to create a smart link for any release in five easy steps: